Donate

 The iconic FRESH MEAT FESTIVAL returns for its 25th Anniversary with bold, breathtaking, and boundary-pushing dance, music, drag, theater, and interdisciplinary performance, celebrating twenty-five years of trans and queer artistry, resilience, and joy.

-This year’s festival features a star-studded lineup of artists from across the Bay Area and beyond, including Filipino American drag supergroup Filipinx; the powerful voices of New Voices Bay Area Transgender, Intersex & Genderqueer Chorus; interdisciplinary movement artist Zuzu Beloved; trans roots music trailblazer Shawna Virago; and trans-centered contemporary dance-theater by Sean Dorsey Dance.
+The star-studded lineup of artists continues with: Filipino American drag supergroup Filipinx; the powerful voices of New Voices Bay Area Transgender, Intersex & Genderqueer Chorus; interdisciplinary movement artist Zuzu Beloved; trans roots music trailblazer Shawna Virago; and trans-centered contemporary dance-theater by Sean Dorsey Dance and femme-cee Churro Nomi

 Expect an electric mix of contemporary dance, drag performance, live music, experimental theater, and community-centered storytelling, all rooted in Fresh Meat’s legacy of uplifting trans and queer voices.